CORE-IQ/core-iq-demo/README.md

 This is a lightweight demo that displays audience insights by UK postcode or US ZIP code.
 Enter a code to see the relevant Experian Mosaic groups and media consumption indices.

 ## Usage
+1. Install Node.js if you have not already.
+2. Run `npm start` from the project root to launch a small local server.
-1. Open `index.html` in a browser.
+3. Open `http://localhost:8000` in your browser.
-2. Enter a postcode or ZIP code.
-3. Review the Mosaic groups and media index information.
+4. Enter a postcode or search term to view the Mosaic groups and weighted media budget.

 The application is static and loads JSON data client-side, so it can be embedded in other pages (for example, within a HubSpot iframe).